- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - Statement of Objectives indicating career goals and plans as a teacher.

-- Verification of Completion of Early Field Experience (within the past 5 years and in the age/specialization of the students you plan to teach).
+- Verification of Completion of Early Field Experience (within the past 5 years and in the age/specialization of the students the applicant plans to teach).

-- Valid CTC-issued credential or certificate (this differs from employment clearance).
+- Valid CTC-issued credential or certificate (this differs from employment fingerprint clearance).

-- Proof of Subject Matter Competency—See Basic Credential section for more information (not applicable to blended programs for admission ECSE).
+- Proof of Subject Matter Competency—See Teaching Credential section for more information (not applicable to blended programs for admission or to ECSE).

-Additional Application Requirements for General Education Induction Credential
+Additional Application Requirements for the Teacher Induction Program

 - Copy of valid Preliminary Teaching Credential.